 How We Became Posthuman and the Body Behind Information

 N. Katherine Hayles's How We Became Posthuman is a book about the old dream that information can leave the body behind.
-For AI readers, its warning is immediate: intelligence is never just pattern in the abstract.
+For AI readers, its warning is immediate: intelligence should not be evaluated as pattern in the abstract.
 It is trained, carried, interpreted, embodied, funded, cooled, routed, narrated, and placed inside institutions that decide what a mind is allowed to be.

 The Book

 How We Became Posthuman: Virtual Bodies in Cybernetics, Literature, and Informatics was published by the University of Chicago Press in 1999.
-The publisher describes it as a study of three linked stories: information becoming imagined as separable from its material carrier, the construction of the cyborg, and the dismantling of the liberal humanist subject in cybernetic discourse.
+Chicago lists the book at 364 pages, with ISBNs 9780226321462 and 9780226321394, and describes it as a study of three linked stories: information becoming imagined as separable from its material carrier, the construction of the cyborg, and the dismantling of the liberal humanist subject in cybernetic discourse.

 Hayles ranges from the postwar Macy Conferences on cybernetics to Norbert Wiener, second-wave cybernetics, artificial life, Philip K. Dick, Neal Stephenson, Richard Powers, and other literary treatments of machine intelligence and virtuality.
 Chicago's table of contents makes the structure plain: the book is not only about cyberculture, and not only about literary theory.
 It is an intellectual history of how a culture learned to imagine minds as informational patterns.

 The book won the American Comparative Literature Association's Rene Wellek Prize.
+UCLA's faculty profile for Hayles also records the award and situates her work across literature, science, and technology.
 That matters less as a trophy than as a sign of the book's unusual range.
 It belongs with AI governance, media theory, and human-machine cognition because it asks what gets erased when intelligence is described as if bodies, environments, labor, and histories were secondary details.

 How Information Lost Its Body